documentcloud/documentcloud/app/views/help/notes.markdown

 You can also embed a note directly.
 See our <a href="publishing">publishing and embedding</a> documentation for details.

+## <span id="printing">Printing Notes</span>

+![Print Notes][]

+It's easy to print out all the notes on a particular document or collection of documents.
+If you're in the workspace, select the documents with notes that you'd like to print, open the "Publish" menu, and click "Print Notes".
+While viewing a document, you'll find the link to "Print Notes" in the sidebar.

 # <span id="sections">Adding Sections for Navigation</span>